azoff/truman/README.md

 TODO
 ----
-- Add context to buck INIT log (or just use final options)
-  - Update notification log as well
-  - Update log in README
+- Truman tests
 - Add a Notification that allows Desks to ignore/unignore bucks by context
-- Truman tests
+- Document functions
 - What happens when a socket fails?
-- Document functions
-- Allow clients to start without notifying (dangerous)
 - Autoscaling drawers?
 - Ensure pcntl and sockets are installed on target dist